 5. Go on a national tour

 With hooping groups and communities popping up all over the world it might be likely that there are many other towns or cities in your country with hoop classes, jams or retreats happening.
-Many hoop teachers find great success and growth for themselves and other hoop group in their country when they go on tour sharing their workshops and classes in various cities.
+Many hoop teachers find great success and growth for themselves and other hoop groups in their country when they go on tour sharing their workshops and classes in various cities.

-Of course a national tour does not need to be limited to areas that already have hoop communities.
+Of course, a national tour does not need to be limited to areas that already have hoop communities.
 Collaborating with other movers or venues in cities that don’t have large hooping populations can be a great way to introduce hooping to that area.

 A national tour means there is no need to organise overseas working visas however many international hoop teachers tour the globe with the help of other organisations and communities.

 There are many people who would love to hoop but they cannot commit to a class schedule, they prefer focussed attention from you or they are in a different location.
 One on one or small group classes is great for teaching the basics, tailored choreography or for those who prefer to learn in private.